9 Ways to Motivate and Engage Your Nonprofit’s Volunteers

 Provide volunteers with the resources and tools they need to be successful, whether it’s a pen and paper or a computer with the proper software.
 Providing resources also includes providing sufficient training to do their jobs.

-It’s critical that the team members who are interacting with your volunteers are on the same page when it comes to volunteer engagement standards.
+The team members who are interacting with your volunteers must be on the same page when it comes to volunteer engagement standards.
 Volunteers should have a welcoming point-person available to them who has time for their questions.
 This point-person should have the capacity to train them and the desire to help them improve.

 Conducting regular performance evaluations with volunteers is another way to treat them as co-workers and show them you support their efforts and want to see them succeed.
 Respect them enough to spend time talking about their work and increase their responsibilities (when appropriate).